-The Crisis of Environmental Narrative in the Anthropocene
+The Politics of Nature in the Anthropocene

 McAfee examines the changing roles of scientists and politicians in the decision-making processes that affect the environment.